 The MBNA Smart Cash Platinum Plus Mastercard’s main competition is the Tangerine Money-Back credit card.
 Although the Tangerine card does not give you any extra cash back for the first six months, it does allow you to choose up to three categories where you earn 2% cash back.
 All other categories earn you 0.5% cash back.
 Essentially, you’re getting one extra cash back category at 2% which can be significant.

-If you happen to have a personal income of $80,000 or a household income of $120,000, then you may want to consider the Rogers World Elite Mastercard since it has no annual fee and you earn 1.75% cash back on all purchases.
-You also get 2% cash back on Rogers products and services as well as 4% cash back on any purchases made in a foreign currency which makes it one of the best credit cards without foreign transaction fees.
+If you happen to have a personal income of $80,000 or a household income of $120,000, then you may want to consider the Rogers World Elite Mastercard since it has no annual fee and you earn 1.50% cash back on all purchases.
+You also get 3% cash back on any purchases made in U.S. dollars which makes it one of the best credit cards without foreign transaction fees.

 My MBNA Smart Cash Platinum Plus Mastercard review is negative.
 It’s honestly not a bad card, but there are clearly better cash back credit cards in Canada.
 If you prefer to earn travel rewards, check out my list of the best travel credit cards in Canada.